 CLEAR stands for “City Life Education and Action for Refugees” and has been a project of City Life Church since 2001 when Southampton became a dispersal city for people seeking asylum and refugees.
-For more than 20 years, CLEAR has supported people through the process and helped them rebuild their lives in the UK.
+For nearly 25 years, CLEAR has supported people through the process and helped them rebuild their lives in the UK.

 Our Team

-We have a small team of 12 part-time staff, supported by an amazing team of volunteers and qualified freelance tutors, who are passionate about providing free, independent professional advice, practical support and English language courses to people seeking asylum and refugees in Southampton.
+We have a small team of part-time staff (6 full time equivalent), supported by an amazing team of around 50 volunteers and qualified freelance tutors, who are all passionate about the work we do and the people we serve.

 EU Welcome